 The Sainte Anne Marine National Park is a group of 6 closely located islands off the coast of Mahé.
-The glass-bottom excursion takes the travelers through the diverse marine life of the park’s coral reefs.
-Snorkeling and scuba diving are other highlights that make the national park one of the best places to visit in Seychelles.
+The glass-bottom excursion takes the travellers through the diverse marine life of the park’s coral reefs.
+Snorkelling and scuba diving are other highlights that make the national park one of the best places to visit in Seychelles.

 Location: Sainte Anne Island, Seychelles